Prince Harry raps 'Fresh Prince,' says he didn't walk away

-During an appearance on the CBS television network’s “The Late, Late Show with James Corden” that aired early Friday, Harry said he decided to step away from his work as a front-line member of the royal family to protect his wife and son and his mental health.
+During a segment on the CBS television network’s “The Late, Late Show with James Corden” that aired early Friday, Harry said he decided to step away from his work as a front-line member of the royal family to protect his wife and son — and his mental health.

 “It was stepping back rather than stepping down,” he told Corden.
 “It was a really difficult environment, which I think a lot of people saw, so I did what any father or husband would do and thought, ‘How do I get my family out of here?’
 But we never walked away, and as far as I’m concerned, whatever decisions are made on that side, I will never walk away.”